- #8 U.S. agricultural product market ($3.9 billion in CY 2018).

 - No duty on imported wheat incentivises imported feed wheat in feed rations.

-- We are currently pending for APHIS Bangkok to present the PRA to the Thai MOA, to clear the pathway for U.S. Sorghum imports into the Country.
+- We are currently pending for APHIS Bangkok to present the PRC to the Thai MOA to clear the pathway for U.S. Sorghum imports into the Country.
+Additionally, we are also pending the final resolution on the U.S. DDGS fumigation protocol between MOA & APHIS.